BioID-GmbH/FaceLivenessDetection/README.md

 using var content = JsonContent.Create(requestBody);
 using var response = await httpClient.PostAsync($"{_bwsSettings.Endpoint}photoverify2", content);
 ```

+Please take a look at [PhotoVerify API reference][photoverifyreference] section 'Response' for detailed information.

 Finally send the result back to the client as feedback.
 Important is the block below.
 OnReadyStadeChange is the function to be executed when the readyState changes.